 So off we went through a very busy Bishop Auckland before arriving here at The Green Tree pub and restaurant (N54.714021° W1.596871°) www.thegreentree.co.uk members of the Britstop scheme www.britsops.com .
-We are booked in here for two nights, and are fortunate enough to be the only motorhome here.
+We are booked in for two nights, and are fortunate enough to be the only motorhome here.

 It really is a lovely pub with a nice restaurant which we sampled having booked a table for 18:30.
 I treated myself to a chicken stir fry whilst The Chef had lambs liver.
 The food was lovely and their priced are very reasonable.
 As The Chef observed - this is the best pub we've been to on this trip and it's the cheapest food.
 As well as the food The Chef had a glass of red wine and I ended up drinking two pints of 'Shipwreck' beer which was most enjoyable.

 After our meal we went for a little walk around Tudhoe village, soon coming across a former phone box which was now being used as a village library.
 Those were the days.
 Life was a lot simpler then when we weren't all communicating with our own pocket phones, which of course caused the demise of the phone box.
-When mobile phones were introduced they were the size of a house brick with an aerial sticking out of the top, but over the years they've become so much smaller and can do so much more.
+When mobile phones were introduced they were the size of a house brick with an extending aerial sticking out of the top, but over the years they've become so much smaller and can do so much more.
 But now we seem to be going the other way.
 I bought a new one recently and it's too big to stick comfortably in my pocket, too heavy to clip to my trouser belt without fearing they'll get pulled down with the weight, and more complex than it needs to be.
 Even the phone's camera has not one but four lenses, so now I have to be careful how I put it down in case I scratch the lenses.
 At this rate it won't be long before phones are back to being the size of a house brick, though they'll probably do so much more.
-We'll be able to sit and control drones on the far side of the moon, watch a movies on a sixty-inch screen which unfolds from a compartment in the back, and talk live to our Amazon 'Alexa' sat at home spying on us.
+We'll be able to sit and control drones on the far side of the moon, watch movies on a sixty-inch screen which unfolds from a compartment in the back, and talk live to our Amazon 'Alexa' sat at home spying on us.
 Who would have believed there would ever be a market for such a thing?
-So thinking about it how does Alexa cope with an owner with a stutter, or worse still one suffering from Tourett's Syndrome?
+So thinking about it, how does Alexa cope with an owner with a stutter, or worse still one suffering from Tourett's Syndrome?
 Imagine Alexa being bombarded with profanities all day and trying to give answers to them.

-Wokies will have won their 'Alexa Has Feelings' campaign where police will be gaining access to the homes of those with speech impediments and the Tourett's sufferers and rescuing their Alexa to be sent back to Amazon for reprogramming and therapy.
+Wokies will have won their 'Alexa Has Feelings' campaign when police will be gaining access to the homes of those with speech impediments and the Tourett's sufferers and rescuing their Alexa to be sent back to Amazon for reprogramming and therapy.

-Imagine then, Geoff Bezos, the multi-billionaire owner of Amazon stranded in space orbiting the earth following an unsuccessful tenth mission.
+Imagine then, Geoff Bezos, the multi-billionaire owner of Amazon stranded in space orbiting the earth during an unsuccessful tenth space mission.
 Semi conscious from a lack of food and water, he remembers he bought an Alexa with him.
 Saved!
 "Alexa" he says, "How do we get this spacecraft safely back to earth?"